san-diego-tech-conference/SD_Tech_Conference/index.md

 ---

 ## Get Involved
 Explore the site for more details about submission guidelines, the event schedule, and how to participate.
-Whether you're looking to **present, publish, or simply engage with the community**, this is the perfect opportunity to **showcase your work, build your skills, and connect with others** who share your enthusiasm.

 For any questions, please visit our [Contact page](/CDS_Conference/contact/).